browserup/browserup-cli/README.md

 jest -t "displays load start"
 ```

-# Important!
-TESTING NOTE!
+# Testing note:

-You NEED to pass --experimental-vm-modules to node, otherwise you will get this error:
+You need to pass --experimental-vm-modules to node, otherwise you will get this error:
 In IntelliJ, each test needs this flag pasted into NODE OPTIONS: --experimental-vm-modules

 If you don"t, you"ll see an error like:
 ```
 Test suite failed to run